To download the Reliance audit for 2018, click here.

 To download the Reliance audit for 2014, click here.
-This is the latest report for this project.

 To download the Reliance audit for 2013, click here.

 To download the Reliance audit for 2012, click here.

 We would like to see a world in which composting companies of tomorrow replace the oil companies of today in the local economy.
 For this reason it was great to be able to sign an carbon credit supply agreement with Reliance Compost, the company that handles most of Cape Town’s green waste in October 2012.

 Reliance is a composting company established in 1998.
 The company was initially started out of the need for quality compost for use in an organic export tablegrape operation.
 Several production methods were evaluated, but it decided to employ the help of the Lübke family from Austria and their pioneering Controlled Microbial Composting (CMC) method.
 The company was awarded the “Cleaner Cape Town Award” for their efforts in assisting the City of Cape Town in managing its own green waste.